inkVerb/VIP/601/Lesson-08.md

 - Android is still build on Linux, even while its drivers are not included in the official Linux kernel

 #### Others
-- [Homebrew](https://brew.sh/) is a popular package manager that can be installed on Apple Macintosh systems
+- [Homebrew](https://brew.sh/) is a popular package manager for Apple Macintosh systems
 - [Snap](https://snapcraft.io/) from [Canonical](https://canonical.com/) is a cross-platform package manager that installs and runs packages in containers
   - In theory, the commands and structure will remain the same across Linux architectures
   - It's packages are fully "contained", meaning it is not architecture/distro dependent